-In this article, I explore how using an AirTag to track your luggage is a great option that offers travelers some peace of mind while at the airport.
+In this article, I explore how you can use an AirTag to track your luggage and dig into why an AirTag is a great option that offers travelers some peace of mind about their luggage while at the airport.

 - Can You Put AirTags Inside Luggage?